ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 A c.
 1930 binaural stethoscope by Allen & Hanburys, London.
 The flat Minchin's chestpiece has its original diaphragm and protective cover.
 The primary advantage of this design is that it was easy to slip under clothing when checking a patient.
 This antique stethoscope is illustrated in Allen & Hanburys' catalogue of 1930, though it certainly was introduced earlier.

-A very rare and important Murphy's anesthesia inhaler.
-This antique chloroform inhalation apparatus was introduced in 1848 by Edward William Murphy, M.D.
-(1802-1877), of London.
+The design of this antique chloroform inhalation apparatus was introduced in 1847 by Stevens and Pratt, London.
+Edward William Murphy, M.D.
+(1802-1877), of London, promoted the inhaler and by the 1850s it was known as the Murphy's inhaler.
 Note the sponge chamber with simple leather flap air intake (on the cap) and exhaust valves.
-A reference from 1856 states that the inhaler was offered in brass at 6s/6d, or if plated, 12s/6d.
+A reference from 1856 states that the Murphy's inhaler was offered in brass at 6s/6d, or if plated, 12s/6d.
 This example is the plated instrument.
 The exact instrument is illustrated and captioned in the Weiss surgical instrument catalogue of 1863.
 See Weiss 1863, pl.
 XLI, fig. 4.
 First generation inhalers, such as this example, are exceedingly scarce instruments.

 _____________________________________